777quality/Hopin-QA-Challenge/README.md

 * customer size is: Small, when # of employees is <= 10; Medium when it is <= 1000; Big otherwise.

 I have assumed that this is a typo, and the correct requirement is Size: if # of Employees is less than or equal 100, size is Small; if greater then 100 and less then or equal 1000, Medium; otherwise, Big

+What is the desired behaviour, when the employee size returned is negative?

+___

 ## How to install / run the test suite